We stayed in Tokyo for 5 nights during our travels around Asia and it still wasn’t enough. Here is how we spent 5 days

 For me, one of the best things to do when you’re in a new country (especially in Tokyo) is to simply wander around the streets.

 The streets of Shinjuku were fascinating; like a hybrid of NYC Times Square and Chinatown.
 Shinjuku is one of the best shopping districts in Tokyo and a hub for nightlife.
 It has all the lights and moving signs and bustling people of Times Square but the Japanese culture could be seen in every shop window or bar entrance.
-We spent some time popping in and out of a few shops and bars; trying Sake and enjoying very expensive beer.
+We spent some time popping in and out of a few shops and bars; trying Sake and enjoying a very expensive beer.

 There are lots of interesting food to eat in Japan so don’t be afraid to wander into any restaurant or bar that catches your eye.

 We also ate a Crepe.
 Yes weird, but in Tokyo, they have a never-ending selection of the types of Crepes you can eat: Tuna, curry, and cheese.
 Pepperoni, ham, and cream.
 Olives, chicken, and lettuce.
 Strawberry, ice cream, and honey.
 Literally amazing!
 Calum went for a Tuna, spinach, and cheese crepe whilst I opted for a chicken, tomato, and cream cheese crepe.
 So yummy!

-When we noticed it was now 11pm we decided to head back to our hotel.
-Calum wanted to shoutout bars that could possibly show the Chelsea game the following night so we wanted to explore the street near our hotel a bit more.
+When we noticed it was now 11 pm we decided to head back to our hotel.
+Calum wanted to visit bars that could possibly show the Chelsea game the following night so we wanted to explore the street near our hotel a bit more.

 Yeah… we got lost.